-In addition to the requirement that three-quarters (3/4) of the directors must be Independent Directors, all members of the Audit Committee, the Governance Committee and the Compensation Committee must be Independent Directors and at least three quarters (3/4) of the members of all other committees must be Independent Directors.
+In addition to the requirement that two-thirds (2/3) of the directors must be Independent Directors, all members of the Audit Committee must be Independent Directors (or otherwise determined by the Board to eligible to serve as members of the Audit Committee in accordance with applicable securities laws) and a majority of the members of the Governance and Sustainability Committee and the Compensation Committee must be Independent Directors and at least [two thirds] (2/3) of the members of all other committees must be Independent Directors.
 In addition, no member of the Audit Committee may receive, directly or indirectly, any consulting, advisory or other fee or remuneration from the Company or any of its subsidiaries or affiliates, other than their compensation as a director.

-10. Meetings of Independent Directors
+10. Meetings of Non- Management Directors

 At the end of every regularly-scheduled Board or Committee meeting, the Chairman of the Board or the Chair of the Committee, as the case may be, will excuse senior management present (including any directors who are also members of management).
-The remainder of the meeting will be devoted to issues which any director may wish to raise in the absence of senior management and non-Independent Directors.
-The Board and/ or any Committee may also meet without senior management present and/ or the non-Independent Directors at such other times as may be determined by the Chairman of the Board or the Chair of the Committee, as the case may be.
+The remainder of the meeting will be devoted to issues which any director may wish to raise in the absence of senior management.
+The Board and/ or any Committee may also meet without senior management present and management Directors at such other times as may be determined by the Chairman of the Board or the Chair of the Committee, as the case may be.